fluiddyn/fluidsim/doc/roadmap.md

 Code not covered should be removed, except for very good reasons.

-- fluidsim-core should be at >95%, with proper unittests.
+- fluidsim-core should be >~95%, with proper unittests.

 - code for using third-party programs (Dedalus and Basilisk) should be removed from the fluidsim package.